youssefm/limited-grades/README.md

 # To Do

+- parallelize 17lands API requests
+- combine implementations of deck selector and set selector?
+- combine implementations of rarity filter and card type filter?
 - minor: select icons are not perfectly aligned
-- parallelize 17lands API requests
 - Add a dark mode toggle?
 - Improvements to card detail view?
 - Search feature?